RESEARCH & DEVELOPMENT

 Durability and repairability mean the chair will last a long time, lowering the overall cost of the chair over its lifetime.
 The RoughRider’s much greater stability makes it the chair of choice for safety and freedom, as well as for use in rough environments.
 Wheelchair riders as much as anyone else deserve to have a product that is visually appealing, so aesthetic concerns are as important as function in our approach to design.
 Our wheelchairs really work where people actually live, giving riders the freedom to go where they need to go.
 Recent innovations in Whirlwind’s wheelchairs include upgrades in the support for posture, increased durability, and increased size range.

 PRODUCTION AND PROVISION

-Our wheelchair is manufactured in medium and small-scale shops in Vietnam, China, Mexico, South Africa, Turkey, and the Republic of Georgia.
+Our wheelchair is manufactured in large, medium and small-scale shops in Vietnam, China, Mexico, South Africa, and the Republic of Georgia.
 They are shipped all over the world.
-In addition we have two wheelchair provision and assembly centers (WPACs) in Sierra Leone and Nigeria.
-WPACs shift the focus from full-manufacture to assembly shops which emphasize wheelchair provision, repair, and fitting services and are better positioned for long term sustainability.
+In addition, we have two wheelchair provision and assembly centers (WPACs) in Sierra Leone and Nigeria.
+WPACs shift the focus from full-manufacturing to assembly shops that emphasize wheelchair provision, repair, and fitting services and are better positioned for long-term sustainability.